 Things You Should Know About Using Cash In Serbia

 IMPORTANT NOTE: You can take a maximum of 2000 Euros out of the country in cash!

 As mentioned above, Serbia imposes a rule that only allows you to take 2000 Euros out of the country.
-To avoid this problem, if you are bringing in a larger amount of cash and do not spend it all and then exit Serbia with more than the above-mentioned amount, you will have to declare it upon your arrival to the customs officials.
+To avoid this problem, if you bring in a larger amount of cash and do not spend it all and then exit Serbia with more than the above-mentioned amount, you will have to declare it to the customs officials upon your arrival.
 You will obtain a declaration form which you must present at your departure.
 Failure to comply may result in the confiscation of all funds at departure!

-It would be great if you could visit Serbia and find out more about this beautiful country, like great food, awesome people and many other great things.
-You can use the Ling App to help you learn basic Serbian words and expressions to help you enjoy your stay there.
+It would be great to visit Serbia and learn more about this beautiful country, like great food, awesome people and many other great things.
+You can use the Ling app to help you learn basic Serbian words and expressions to help you enjoy your stay there.
+Download the Ling app now from the Google Play Store or App Store.
 If you end up in Serbia, the first word you should learn is Živeli (Cheers).
 Trust me on this one! 😉